THE TRAVELLING HISTORIAN -- JEANNE D'ARC

 Jeanne d'Arc On The Road To Victory

 It was explained later that the captain at the gate seeing a great many Burgundians and Englishmen approaching to cross the bridge and enter the city, raised the drawbridge and closed the gate.
 Left outside to face the enemy flood were a few men and the Maid.
-Subsequently, another reason was given for her abandonment.
+Subsequently, another reason was given for her seeming abandonment.
 Some of the French captains found it insulting to suggest their victories resulted from the leadership of a young, village virgin.
-Jealously justified leaving her to fend for herself.
+Such jealously justified leaving her to fend for herself.
 Such suggestions led chroniclers to conclude that a French officer acted treasonously when he ordered the gate to the city, closed.

 As a result, Joan was manhandled from her mount by a Burgundian soldier.
 Nevertheless, it was widely believed that Joan could still not be captured and kept in captivity because her power was too great.
 God would guide and protect her and see to her escape.